-Aldolase is a protein (called an enzyme) that helps break down certain sugars into energy.
-It is found in high amounts in muscle tissue.
+Aldolase is a protein (called an enzyme) that helps break down certain sugars to produce energy.
+It is found in high amount in muscle tissue.

 A test can be done to measure the amount of aldolase in your blood.

 A blood sample is needed.